data-science-extensions/data-science-extensions/docs/guides/querying-data.md

 === "Polars"

+    To create the dataframes in Polars, we will use the data we generated earlier.
+We will parse the dictionaries into Polars DataFrames, which will allow us to perform various data manipulation tasks.

     ```py {.polars linenums="1" title="Create DataFrames"}
     df_sales_pl: pl.DataFrame = pl.DataFrame(sales_data)
     df_product_pl: pl.DataFrame = pl.DataFrame(product_data)
     df_customer_pl: pl.DataFrame = pl.DataFrame(customer_data)
     ```

+    Once the data is created, we can check that it has been loaded correctly by displaying the first few rows of each DataFrame.
+To do this, we will use the `.head()` method to display the first `5` rows of each DataFrame, and then parse to the `print()` function to display the DataFrame in a readable format.

     ```py {.polars linenums="1" title="Check Sales DataFrame"}
     print(f"Sales DataFrame: {df_sales_pl.shape[0]}")